remorses/genql/cli/README.md

 ## Why

-Genql has a lot of benefits over other writing graphql queries by hand:
+Genql has a lot of benefits over writing graphql queries by hand:

 -   Writing queries is faster thanks to TypeScript auto completion
 -   You can safely update your schema and be sure your queries are still valid
 -   You can fetch all scalar fields in a type with `__scalar: true`
--   No `graphql` package dependency
+-   No `graphql` package dependency, no runtime parsing of queries
 -   You have to generate the client only after your schema changes, not after every query change

 ---